barondandi/install-omv/README.md

 lsblk
 ```

-This is an optput example:
+This is an output example:

 ```shell
 [user@fedora ~]$ lsblk